MARY AND MEGANs TV TROPES

 Black and White Insanity: Kawren was so confident in his abilities and knowledge that he believed he could do no wrong.
 If anyone dared to contradict him, he dismissed them as clueless and beneath him, much to the annoyance of his fellow teammates in the du Cronos Siege Party.
 This egotistical behaviour proved to be a major problem in a series where working together is key to survival.

-Betty and Veronica: Medea's found herself in a dilemma, juggling Nicoletta and Nokrea.
-Fretting she's two-timing Nicoletta by spending time with Nokrea.
-But, when things almost get lip-locked with Nokrea, she slams the brakes, trusting Nicoletta wouldn't do her dirty.
-Too bad, Nokrea doesn't exactly handle losing with finesse.
+Betty and Veronica: Medea found herself in a bit of a jam, caught between Nicoletta and Mariya.
+She started to worry that she was betraying Nicoletta on by spending time with Mariya.
+But when things almost got heated with Mariya, she hit the brakes, trusting that Nicoletta wouldn't pull anything behind her back.
+Too bad, Mariya doesn't exactly take rejection well.

-Full-Frontal Assault: It's safe to assume that, as a Succubus, Nokrea doesn't bat an eye at the whole nudity thing.
+Full-Frontal Assault: It's safe to assume that, as a Succubus, Mariya doesn't bat an eye at the whole nudity thing.

-Honey Trap: Her goal was to get close to Medea, hoping to either win her heart or, if that fell flat, share parenthood.
+Honey Trap: Her goal was to get close to Medea, hoping to either win her heart or, if that fell flat, force her to share parenthood.

 Didn't Think This Through: It doesn't dawn on her until she thinks she's harmed Medea that assaulting the wife of her goddess's human incarnation, who's clearly superior, was a terrible mistake.
-Cue Nicoletta discovering her ability to turn demons into nothingness by vaporizing Nokrea's wing with a look.
+Cue Nicoletta discovering her ability to turn demons into nothingness by vaporizing Mariya's wings with a look.

 Shameless Fanservice Girl: She has no qualms about showing off her body in front of Medea whatsoever.